MouriNaruto/MouriDocs/docs/9/ReadMe.md

-﻿# MD9: Hyper-V Enhanced Session mode over VMBus for Linux
+﻿# MD9: Hyper-V Enhanced Session over VMBus for pre-Windows 8.1 and Linux guests

 Work In Progress.